 I was 7 years old in the fall of 1967, and my first memory of baseball was the Cardinals beating the BoSox and Carl Yaz in the Series.
 I saw on TV (in black and white) the Cards celebrate their victory.
 That was the day I became a baseball fan.

 I was a Cards fan in 1968 and also started buying Topps baseball cards.
-One Wednesday evening before serving as an altar boy at a novena prayer service my older brother, Rick, pulled the "Lonborg wins again" card (#155) out of a wax pack.
+One Wednesday evening, while being an altar boy at a novena prayer service, my older brother, Rick, pulled the "Lonborg wins again" card (#155) out of a wax pack.
 Wow, what a great card!
-Even though I was a Cards fan I loved the action picture, the TV set frame, Lonborg's knee up to his elbow and shoulder in his mouth.
-I remember days during summer vacation, opening packs on the steps of the corner grocery store and looking for Cardinals, especially Gibson and Cepeda (since I played first base; at age 7 1/2 I was not old enough for little league, but every day in June after school and then throughout the summer vacation, I played ball with kids much older than me and if I wasn't in right field, 2nd base or left out, I wanted to play first base because I'm left handed and everyone told me I can only play there, pitch or outfield.)
+Even though I was a Cards fan, I loved the action picture, the TV set frame, Lonborg's knee up to his elbow and shoulder in his mouth.
+I remember days during summer vacation, opening packs on the steps of the corner grocery store and looking for Cardinals, especially Gibson and Cepeda (as a lefthander I liked to play first base).
 Late in the summer of 1968 the higher series cards became available and I remember my brother getting the "Managers Dream" card (Oliva, Cardenas and Bob Clemente #480).
 Another great card!
 And then someone else got "Super Stars" (#490, Killer, Mays and Mick).
-And then, my brother, then and always an Os fan, got #530 "Bird Belters", one of his favorite cards.
+And then, my brother, then and always an O's fan, got #530 "Bird Belters", one of his favorite cards.
 And things have never been the same for me.